dwijnbergen/CWL_workshop/README.md

 ```

 ### Download CWL and Python code
-Download the python and CWL files, and put these in one directory.
+Download the python and CWL files from this repository, and put these in one directory.
 Run the following commands from the same directory.

-## Run examples
+## Run example workflows
 ### Example 1: Hello world!
 ```
 cwl-runner 1_hello-world.cwl